xyzroe/XZG-MT/README.md

 ## 📖 About

-XZG Multi-tool is aimed at hobbyists and developers who need an easy way to flash TI CC2538 / CC1352 / CC2652, SL EFR32 and ESP32 devices.
-The web frontend provides a polished UI and local flashing via Web Serial.
+XZG Multi-tool is aimed at hobbyists and developers who need an easy way to flash TI CC2538 / CC1352 / CC2652, SL EFR32, ESP32 and TI CC25XX devices.
+The web frontend provides a polished UI and local flashing via Web Serial/USB.
 The `bridge` allows remote or headless hosts to expose serial devices over TCP and connect them to the web UI.

 ## ⭐ Features

-- 🔌 Work with local USB TI CC2538 / CC1352 / CC2652, SL EFR32 and ESP32 devices via Web Serial or with remote via WS-TCP bridge
+- 🔌 Work with TI CC2538 / CC1352 / CC2652, SL EFR32 and ESP32 devices locally via Web Serial or remote via WS-TCP bridge
+- 🛠️ Work with TI 25XX locally using CC Debugger vie Web USB
 - 📂 Flash firmware from custom local file or select from provided
 - 🦾 Automatic chip model, flash size, IEEE and firmware version detection
 - 📝 Cloud firmware's list with description